-If your logs contains a few logged 403 responses, you should see the same number of matches after running the commands.
-Generate a few 403 responses so your logs actually have some example matches.
+If your logs contain a few logged 403 responses, you should see the same number of matches after running the commands.
+Generate a few 403 responses so your logs have some example matches.

 To set up the jail configuration file, create a file in /etc/fail2ban/jails.d/httpd-forbidden.conf containing the following:

 The configuration options here are pretty self-explanatory.
 Use the filter we created previously (referred to by name and not file path), pull in the two standard Apache logs, and block any IP address with 6-requests within 30-minutes for one hour.
 The banaction is overwritten from the default to a multi-destination port rule targeting the two default web ports 80 and 443.

 In case you accidentally lock yourself out you can login over SSH and unblock your IP by running the following command (replacing the example IP address with your):

 It’s important to include any address that will return a 403 response in the /robots.txt directive file.
 This will prevent good bots that honor the robots directives file like Bingbot and Googlebot from inadvertently being identified as bad bots and temporarily locked out of your website.